lacareer/Ansible/Introduction_to_Ansible_V2.7/03_01_Introduction_To_Ansible/ReadMe.md

     [ssh_connection]
     ssh_args = -o ControlMaster=no

-# With the configurations above, the below command returns a successful ping to all servers including the local host:
+# With the configurations above, the below command returns a successful ping to all servers (except a server is added to the host that does not exist or can't be reached
+# using our aws ssh key) including the local host:

     ansible -m ping all

 # To get the type of OS of the remote server/machine run the commands.
 In this case it returns a result for each showing the the servers are Linux systems.
-This command is ran on the remote server and not on the local host.
+# This command is ran on the remote server and not on the local host.

     ansible -m shell -a "uname" webservers:loadbalancers